Highlights

 During nearly 30 years at the National Oceanic and Atmospheric Administration (NOAA), including 7 years in senior leadership positions.
 Sam oversaw NOAA’s emergence as an international leader in using differential GPS, high-resolution side scan sonar, and shallow water multi-beam systems to survey the sea floor.
 During his Federal career, Sam conducted hydrographic surveys throughout U.S. coastal waters as part of NOAA’s national nautical charting database.

 Sam also oversaw NOAA’s $200 million annual budget supporting the operations and maintenance of its research ships, aircraft and Commissioned Officers corps.
+During his final year as director of NOAA operations, NOAA ships and aircraft had a 95 percent mission readiness record.

 After retiring from NOAA, Sam became Director of the Center of Excellence for Research on Offshore Renewable Energy at the University of Rhode Island, Graduate School of Oceanography.
 There he directed the research for a $10 million marine spatial planning effort that led to the first offshore windfarm in the US off Block Island.